-Watershed Literary Events, a spoken-word series sponsored by the Department of Cultural Affairs in South Orange, will host its third virtual reading of the year on Sunday, October 17, 2021 at 2 pm.
+Watershed Literary Events, a spoken-word series sponsored by the Department of Cultural Affairs in South Orange, will host its third virtual reading of the year on Sunday, March 13, 2022 at 2 pm.

 Watershed Literary Events presents: A Virtual Reading with Cynthia Dewi Oka and Jane Wong.
 The event is free and open to the public and can be accessed through this Zoom link: https://us02web.zoom.us/j/85329267522

 March is also Women’s History Month, and, for the first time in three years, Watershed will be featuring two outstanding women poets, Cynthia Dewi Oka and Jane Wong.